Tremblay-en-France: Economy

 Air France's head office is located in the Roissypôle complex, on the grounds of Charles de Gaulle Airport and in Tremblay-en-France.
 The complex opened in December 1995.
 The complex also has the head office of Air France-KLM.
-Europe Airpost has its head office in the Bâtiment Le Séquoia in the commune.
+ASL Airlines France has its head office in the Bâtiment Le Séquoia in the commune.
 Servair, an Air France subsidiary, has its head office in Continental Square.
 Paris Aéroport is also headquartered on the airport grounds and in Tremblay.

 At one point Virgin Express France (originally named Air Provence Charter), a subsidiary of Virgin Express, had its headquarters in Tremblay.

 Education

 Tremblay-en-France has 12 écoles maternelles, 14 écoles élémentaires, three collèges, and two lycées.
 The collèges are Descartes, R. Rolland, and P. de Ronsard.
-The lycées are Lycée Enseignement Professionnel Hélène Boucher and Lycée Polyvalent Leonard de Vinci.
+The lycées are Lycée Enseignement Professionnel Hélène Boucher and Lycée Polyvalent Léonard de Vinci.
 The École Pierre-Brossolette had been targeted for closure, prompting protests from students asking the commune to not have the school closed.